harishan16/staytion-hub-client/staytion-hub-client/README.md

 **GET /guests**

-- get the list of guests
+Get the list of guests

 Response:
 ```